actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ## 3. The Lifecycle of Knowledge: A Step-by-Step Protocol

 The process of transforming a raw answer from a teacher LLM into a trusted DKG entry follows a precise, four-step lifecycle across both the Peaq and Arweave blockchains.

 ### **Step 1: Define the "Knowledge Contract" on Peaq**
 * **Action**: Community experts define and deploy an Executable Semantic Model on the Peaq network.
 This model acts as a verifiable template for a "validated knowledge entry."
 * **Protocol**: An expert sends a transaction to Peaq containing a **genesis event** with the BSL code of the model as its payload.
 Once finalized, the model becomes an immutable part of the on-chain ontology.
 Arweave is not used in this step.
+* **Role in the Intent: Definition.** This phase establishes the rules and the "schema" for the successful fulfillment of all future Intents of this type.

 ### **Step 2: Propose New Knowledge via Arweave and Peaq**

-This two-part step involves storing the data payload permanently and then creating a lightweight pointer to it on the logic chain.
+* **Role in the Intent: Execution.** A DoD agent, acting to fulfill the Intent, obtains data from a "teacher" LLM, stores it on Arweave, and creates a proposal event on Peaq.

+### **Step 3: Gateway Consensus**
+* **Role in the Intent: Verification.** A quorum of independent gateway agents verifies that the Intent was executed correctly and that the results comply with the predefined rules (the contract).

+### **Step 4: Finalizing the Result**
+* **Role in the Intent: Completion.** A final `validation_event` is created, which officially closes the Intent by recording its outcome (success or failure) in the graph.

+The entire process, from a query to the retrieval of verified knowledge, is treated within the Membria architecture as the fulfillment of a primary system **Intent**: the **"Knowledge Distillation Request."** This is a formalized goal, initiated by a user or a Tiny LLM, that triggers a well-defined sequence of events to achieve its objective.
+Each step of the protocol is a phase in this Intent's lifecycle.

+---

-#### **2.1: The Arweave Write Protocol**
+## 4: The Arweave Write Protocol

 This is the protocol for how a DoD Agent securely writes a knowledge payload to Arweave.
 1.  **Trigger**: Initiated by a DoD Agent after a teacher LLM generates a response, but **before** a proposal event is created on Peaq.
 2.  **Data Preparation**: The agent assembles the knowledge payload into a **JSON-LD (JSON for Linked Data)** object.
 This ensures the data is machine-readable and semantically interoperable.
 3.  **Transaction Formation & Tagging**: The agent prepares an Arweave transaction.
 The JSON-LD object is the transaction's data.
 A set of descriptive **Tags** is added, which are critical for efficient querying without needing to download the data itself.